junxit/us-congress-bills-115/metadata.md

 - 2017-01-24 — Introduced in Senate
 - 2017-01-24 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2017-08-03 — Amendment SA 753 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Amendment SA 753 proposed by Senator Johnson. (consideration: CR S4788-4789; text: CR S4788-4789) In the nature of a substitute.
+- 2017-08-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4788-4789)
+- 2017-08-03 — Message on Senate action sent to the House.
+- 2017-08-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-03 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2017-08-03 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2017-08-03 — Senate amendment agreed to: Amendment SA 753 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 753 proposed by Senator Johnson.(consideration: CR S4788-4789; text: CR S4788-4789)
+- 2017-08-03 — Senate amendment submitted